People + Technology + Culture

 Q for Pride (prod.
 Emil Asmussen)

 Voice technologies are increasingly incorporated into everyday lives, from cars to voice home assistants.
 Thus, people using voice assistance in their daily lives are a diverse group, including men, women, and people whose gender identities go beyond binary categories of man or woman.
-However, in 2019 there had been minimal effort to create voice assistants that reflect and include a range of gender identities.
+However, up to 2019 there had been minimal effort to create voice assistants that reflect and include a range of gender identities.
 Further, voice assistants Siri, Alexa, and Google Home all defaulted to feminized voices, although Google Home and Siri could be changed by users to a male voice.

-The interdisciplinary team from Virtue-Worldwide/VICE-Nordic, Copenhagen Pride, EqualAI, Koaltion Interactive,ThirtySoundsGood, the University of Copenhagen, and myself developed Project Q, the world’s first gender-ambiguous voice for use with technology.
+The interdisciplinary team from Virtue-Worldwide/VICE-Nordic, Copenhagen Pride, EqualAI, Koaltion Interactive,ThirtySoundsGood, the University of Copenhagen, and myself developed Project Q, the world’s first human-based gender-ambiguous voice for use with technology.

 To develop Q, the audio workgroup from ThirtySoundsGood first recorded the voices of six people who identified as male, female, transgender, or nonbinary to authentically blend a voice that did not typically fit within the male-female binary.
 To find this voice, engineers worked on the pitch, tone, and the format filter to blend them to a gender ambiguous-sounding single voice.
 Via Copenhagen Pride, the team surveyed more than 4,600 people between the ages of 25-40 across Denmark, the UK, and Venezuela who defined themselves as nonbinary.
 These people were asked to rate versions of the human voices that had been woven into a single voice.
 However, at the end of several sound-engineered iterations and accompanying user feedback, survey respondents reported preferring a modulated single human voice that fit within a frequency range that was perceived as most gender-neutral (145-175 Hz).
 In short, half of respondents said they could not tell the gender of Q, while the other half were evenly split between thinking that Q sounded male or female.